khcarlso/openscoring/README.md

 });
 ```

-For batch mode, the data looks for a key called "requests" per the openscoring documentation:
+For batch mode, the data looks for a key called `requests` per the openscoring documentation:

 #### Example: Batch data set
 ```js